What should you know and how should you prepare for video counseling?

 MS (masters of science) means I have a 3-year masters degree in counseling from Portland State University where I met with clients at PSU’s low-cost Counseling Clinic, in addition to supervising peers as they meet with clients for the first time at the clinic.
 I also completed a 1-year internship at the META Counseling Clinic.

 NCC (National Certified Counselor) means I passed a comprehensive exam to demonstrate competence to the National Board of Certified Counselors.

 CRC (clinical rehabilitation counselor) means a significant amount of my course work at PSU was studying the history of disability rights, disability-related legislation, and models on how to help people with disabilities.
 The word “rehab” is often associated with substance use and addiction, however here it is used to indicate physical and psychiatric disabilities.
 Most clinical mental health programs do not include instruction on the unique needs of people with disabilities.

-LPC Intern (licensed professional counselor intern) means I have finished grad school and am working toward full licensure as a licensed professional counselor.
+Professional Counselor Associate means I have finished grad school and am working toward full licensure as a licensed professional counselor (LPC).
 I have two supervisors who I meet with regularly to discuss my work and receive feedback.
 What this means for my clients is that I have substantial support to help me best help them.
 I am on track to become a LPC summer of 2023.

 What should you expect from therapy?

 My goal is to help you work towards your goals.
 People are sometimes drawn to therapy for problems they are ashamed of, or feel guilty about, and so I offer a nonjudgmental space for us to talk about what is painful and pleasurable and work through fear and shame to empower you, increase your self- and social-awareness, and change your life toward your satisfaction.